TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-11-07-how-to-measure-your-type-coverage.md

             minimalLevel: 0.99
 ```

-The required level is defined with `minimalLevel` argument in every rule.
-Notice the value `0.99`, that's at least 99 % type coverage.
+The `minimalLevel` argument defines minimal required type coverage in every rule.
+Notice the value `0.99`, meaning at least 99 % type coverage is required.
 We'll get back to that later.

 <br>

 3. Add Collectors to `phpstan.neon`

-At the moment, the rules are registered, but they do not have any effect.
+At the moment, we've registered the rules, but they do not have any effect.
 We have to add collector services too:

 ```yaml
 services: